 - 2 How To Choose Good Skateboard Bearings

-We’ve done the research for the best bearings for a skateboard, and we ended up spending 18 hours of doing in-depth research.
+We’ve done the research for the best bearings for a skateboard in 2019, and we ended up spending 18 hours of doing in-depth research.
 Here are the top items that have made it to our list!

 Bones Swiss Ceramics Bearings